kwyoke/DDBS-2020/sharding/01_load_shard_populate_doc.md

 This document assumes the docker containers are set up according to 00-setup-sharding-doc.md.

+It contains instructions to load, shard and populate the user, article, read, beread and poprank collections.

 ## Import json data files to collections with mongoimport

 First, we need to copy the data files into the docker container hosting the mongos router.
 Here, the name of the mongos container is 'mongos'.